AGuyNamedDJ/Transposit/SDLC.md

 ## Inception Overview <a name="inception"></a>

 1. **Identified the key stakeholders**:
-   - The main stakeholders of this project are myself, Dalron J. Robertson, and other traders I share it with.
-The system is built for my personal use and for enhancing the trading strategies of others.
+   - The main stakeholders of this project are myself, Dalron J. Robertson, and other users who will manage their financial transactions.
+The system is built for personal use and for enhancing the efficiency of money transfers for others.
 2. **Gathered requirements**:
-   - Through my extensive experience and analysis of existing systems, I determined the essential features for the backend system.
-These included managing user accounts, handling market data, implementing AI models, and ensuring secure data access.
+   - Through my experience and analysis of financial systems, I determined the essential features for the backend system.
+These included managing user accounts, handling incoming deposits, creating distribution rules, and ensuring secure data access.
 3. **Defined the system's scope**:
-   - Based on the requirements, I defined the scope of the backend application to ensure it would fully support the functionalities required for quantitative trading.
+   - Based on the requirements, I defined the scope of the backend application to ensure it would fully support the functionalities required for an advanced money transfer system.
 4. **Outlined initial resources and timelines**:
    - I determined the resources needed, such as development tools and technologies, and created a preliminary timeline for the development process.
 5. **Designed the system architecture**:
    - A crucial step was designing a comprehensive database schema to ensure efficient data management.
-The schema was built with a focus on scalability and optimization to handle various data such as user information, market data, AI models, and trading strategies.
+The schema was built with a focus on scalability and optimization to handle various data such as user information, account details, deposit records, and distribution rules.

 ---

 ## Design <a name="design"></a>

 1. **Database Design**:
    - Using the requirements I gathered, I designed a relational database schema in PostgreSQL.
-The schema includes several tables to efficiently manage users, market data, AI models, and trading strategies.
+The schema includes several tables to efficiently manage users, accounts, deposits, transactions, and distribution rules.
 With careful planning and normalization, I ensured data integrity and efficient storage.
 2. **API Design**:
    - Next, I designed RESTful APIs to expose the necessary endpoints for the frontend application to interact with the data.
 I followed best practices for API design, including the use of HTTP methods, status codes, and sensible endpoint paths.
 3. **Application Architecture Design**: